Search journal articles

 Journal articles can be accessed through EBSCO EDS when the Library has taken a subscription to the journal or when the journals are on open access.

-Journal articles in full-text can also be accessed via our journal browser.
-The Library link to an electronic resource will direct you to a login page, and upon successful login using your ISU username and password you will be directed to the online journal.
+Journal articles in full-text can also be accessed via our AtoZ journal browser.
+The Library link to the electronic resource will direct you to the login page, and upon successful login using your ISU username and password you will be directed to the online journal.

 You can also send your request by email to your Librarian.
 Enter as many important data as possible such as title, author, year of publication, ISBN or ISSN, journal title.
 You will receive an email once the book or the article has arrived and you can collect it at the Library.